NBA 2K13: Reception

 NBA 2K13 has received generally favorable reviews and has a Metacritic score of 88 out of 100.
 IGN gave it a 9.1 out of 10 and said that "Even when left with a clear, unobstructed path to the basket, 2K13 throws down a monster jam with this year's edition," and that "It's obviously the best hoops game out there, and it might even be the best sports game of all, period."
 GameSpot scored the game a 9 of 10 saying that "Enhanced realism and a great new control setup make NBA 2K13 a fantastic recreation of pro hoops."
 Game Revolution gave the game a 9 out of 10 and said that, "There is no doubt that NBA 2K13 is one for the ages.
 Without any other true competitors to stand in its way, the sky is the limit.
 If you haven't already picked up a copy, you are sorely missing out.
 I can't ever truly say if a game is worth $60, but with this one, it might be worth even more."
 GameTrailers gave it a 9.1 out of 10.

 However, Joystiq and GamesRadar gave the game mixed reviews.
 Both publications lauded the game's on-court experience, while criticizing the game modes.
 Joystiq called the My Career and My Team modes "uninspired and lazy" while GamesRadar lamented the absence of the Jordan and Greatest challenges modes from previous installments.

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated NBA 2K13 for "Sports Game of the Year".